skanur/quicksort/README.md

 1. Open a terminal and clone your repository on to your local machine using `git clone`.

 2. Navigate to the assignment directory and create a new folder `build` and navigate into it i.e.
-    ```
+    ```bash
     cd assignment-skanur
     mkdir build
     cd build
     ```

-3. Compile the code and run with LLVM Cilk compiler using
+3. Two compilers are provided - LLVM version of Cilk and Intel Cilk compiler.
+You can switch to LLVM version of Cilk Plus using
+    ```bash
+    use cilkplus
     ```

-    use cilk
-    cmake ..
-    make
-    ./qsort 1000000
+    Intel version of Cilk tools can be accessed using
     ```
-4. You can also compile the code with Intel Cilk compiler using
+    use parallelstudio
     ```
-    use cilk
+4. To compile the code and run, navigate to `build` directory and
+    ```bash
     cmake ..
     make
     ./qsort 1000000
     ```

-2. Work on the code.
+5. You can measure system usage during the code execution using the script `measure.sh`.
+Execute this script by using appropriate compiler environment and navigating back to your project folder and running
+    ```bash
+    ./measure.sh
+    ```
+    This will print out CPU utilization, frequency and temperature of all the cores every second as well as the average of the values once the execution is finished.

+6. Work on the code using your favorite text editor or you can also use `kdevelop`.
 Make local commits on points you think are important (for e.g. various parallelisation strategies).
 Push it to remote when you think necessary.

-4. Once completed with the assignment, create a tag **final** for your master branch
+7. Once completed with the assignment, create a tag **final** for your master branch

-5. Push the repository to remote using `git push --follow-tags -u origin master` before the exercise deadline of **24th November 2016 23:55:00**.
+8. Push the repository to remote using `git push --follow-tags -u origin master` before the exercise deadline of **24th November 2016 23:55:00**.

+9. **WARNING**: This repo will be deleted after the exercise assessment without any prior notice.
+If you want a copy of it, fork it **privately**.

 ## Exercise Description